 Always store the pellets in a dry and dark place and seal the bag or box that it is kept in to prolong its freshness.

 Also, make sure you use the food within 90 days of when it was produced.
-Never use food that is out of date to feed your guinea pig.
+Never feed your guinea pig food that is out of date.

 What Sort of Food Bowl is Best for the Pellets?

 Guinea pigs sometimes put their feet on the edges of the feeding bowls when they’re eating.
-To ensure the food bowls don’t tip over, make sure you buy a heavy ceramic or stoneware bowl to prevent spillages.
+To ensure the food bowls don’t tip over, make sure you buy a heavy ceramic or stoneware bowl (12cm in diameter is a good size) to prevent spillages.
 You'll need at least two bowls as they'll need one for their fresh vegetables too.